ianwright27/foundry-fundamentals/README.md

 ### Overview

-The `FundMe` contract utilizes a decentralized oracle network to retrieve real-time Ethereum price data.
-This data is crucial for functions that enable users to send ETH to the contract and allow the contract owner to withdraw funds.
+The `FundMe` is a crowd sourcing application, a contract that utilizes a decentralized oracle network to retrieve real-time Ethereum price data that is crucial for functions that enable users to send ETH to the contract and allowing the contract owner to withdraw those funds.

 ### File Structure